tsurezure-lab/csv-vertical-merger/README.md

     *   **Drag and Drop:** Drag CSV files from your file explorer and drop them onto the area labeled "Drop CSV files here | または | or Select Files".
     *   **File Selection:** Click the "Select Files | ファイルを選択" label to open a file selection dialog.
 3. (Optional) Reorder files in the list by dragging them.
 This determines the order in which they will be merged.
 4. Click the "Merge | 結合" button.
+The progress bar will show the loading status.
 5. (Optional) Preview and sort the merged data:
     *   **Preview Options:** Choose to preview "First N rows", "Last N rows", or "All rows".
 Enter the number of rows (N) in the input box.
+    *   **Character Encoding:** If the preview shows garbled text, select a different character encoding (UTF-8, Shift_JIS, EUC-JP) and click "Reload Preview | プレビュー更新".
     *   **Sort:** Click on a column header in the preview to sort by that column.
 Click again to reverse the sort order.
 You can also use the "Sort by" and "Order" dropdowns and the "Sort" button.
 6. Choose whether to apply the sorting to the downloaded file using the "Apply Sort | ソートを反映" / "Do Not Apply Sort | ソートを反映しない" button.
 7. Click the "Save as CSV | CSV保存" button to download the merged CSV file.